-We are pleased to note a 6% rise on applications against a backdrop of a small decline in overall university applications for entry in 2017.
+We are pleased to note continuing strong demand for places.
 In delivering our overseas recruitment strategy, we held additional auditions in Hong Kong and Singapore as well as extending our European locations.
-We will continue to actively promote, monitor and manage applications to the School.
+We will continue to actively promote, monitor and manage applications to the School both from the UK, Europe and other overseas regions.